APM-Reports/st-louis-homicides/README.md

 Download the data from Github if you'd like to explore it further.

 # About the definitions
 We relied on the police department's designation of cases as homicides, which typically result in charges of murder or willful manslaughter.
-Homicides deemd by the police as justifiable -- when police officer officers or private citizens kill someone who was alelgedly committing -- were excluded from this dataset.
+Homicides deemed by the police as justifiable -- when police officer officers or private citizens kill someone who was alelgedly committing -- were excluded from this dataset.

-Cases are considered “cleared” when police have arrested a suspect, charged them and turned the case over for prosecution; or when police have fully identified a suspect but cannot take them into custody for any reason, including when a suspect has died or cannot be extradited.
+`clearance_status` can either be 'closed' or 'open'.
+'Closed' cases are either cleared by arrest or cleared exceptionally (ie. when police have fully identified a suspect but cannot take them into custody)

 Our analysis relied on the police department’s determinations of victims’ races.